 The District maintains a website in compliance with SB 929 that provides information on District operations and finances.
+However, the most recent budget, audit, and annual report have not been posted as of June 2021.
 Board agendas are posted to the District website at least 72 hours in advance of meetings and minutes are available once adopted.
+The current service area map linked on the ALCD website provides access to the California Special Districts Association online mapping tool which may be complicated for general public use.
+An easy to access, such as a PDF, and accurate boundary map could be beneficial.